-On a per capita basis, the reported weight of portable batteries placed on the market ranges from about 80 g in Bulgaria to over 600 g in Denmark, Sweden and the UK (top chart below).
-To obtain a rough indicator of the plausibility of reported POM volumes, we assume that battery purchases are proportional to GDP26 and compare the median deviation of a country's GDP with that of the reported battery POM.
+On a per capita basis, the reported weight of portable batteries placed on the market ranges from about 80 g in Bulgaria to over 600 g in Denmark, Sweden and the UK.
+To obtain a rough indicator of the plausibility of reported POM volumes, we assume that battery purchases are proportional to GDP28 and compare the median deviation of a country's GDP with that of the reported battery POM.

-Grey column: Annual portable batteries POM per capita, average for years 2011-13, % deviation from median Red: 2013 GDP per capita, % deviation from median
+Grey column: 2011-2014 portable batteries POM per capita, average annual deviation from median (336 g)

+Red: 2011-2014 GDP per capita, average annual deviation from median